The first bronze coins were cast

 rare coin.

-Many sang pyong tong bo coins
+Many sang pyong tong bo

-eventually made their way to China where
+coins eventually made their way to China where they

 circulated together with Chinese cash coins.